Bulbinella modesta

 Bulbinella modesta is a species of flowering plant in the family Asphodelaceae.
 It is endemic to the South Island of New Zealand, only found in the West Coast Region in damp lowland areas.
-It is a very slender plant reaching 300 mm in height.
+It is a slender plant reaching 300 mm in height.
 B. modesta was first described in 1964 by the New Zealand botanist Lucy Moore.
 It gets its specific epithet, modesta, in reference to "the modest dimensions of the plant" compared to other species it had previously been placed in.

 Description

 Bulbinella modesta is a species of perennial herb in the family Asphodelaceae and the subfamily Asphodeloideae.
 It is very slender, reaching 300 mm in height.
 Its roots are swollen and are fusiform in character.
 Its leaves are bright-green in colour, less than 10 mm wide, and linear in character.
 Its inflorescences (flower clusters) are short.
 Its flowers are star-like in character, yellow-coloured, with 9.5–13 mm long perianths.
 Its bracteoles are short.
 Its pedicels are long and spreading.
 Its capsules are globe-shaped and 4.5–5 mm in diameter.
 Its seeds are brown in colour and 3.5–4 mm long.